 - Variety of accounts: It’s a good idea to have a combination of credit accounts.
 For instance, if you have a credit card, mortgage, and auto loan this looks better than just opening three different credit cards.

-- Credit utilization ratio: Your credit utilization ratio is the amount you’ve spent in comparison to the available credit amount.
+- Credit utilization ratio: This gives you an idea of your credit usage.
+Your credit utilization ratio is the amount you’ve spent in comparison to the available credit amount.
 For example, if you have $1,000 in available credit and spent $200, then your credit utilization is 20%.
 In general, it’s a good idea to keep this rate below 30% or your credit scores will likely take a hit.

 - Total balances across your accounts: Credit Journey will also evaluate your total balances across all of your open accounts.
 Just like with your credit utilization ratio, it’s a good idea to keep this number as low as possible.